metacpan/metacpan-cpan-extracted/distros/G/Geo-Coder-GooglePlaces/README.md

     @location = $geocoder->geocode(location => $location);

 Queries _$location_ to Google Places geocoding API and returns hash reference returned back from API server.
-When you cann the method in an array context, it returns all the candidates got back, while it returns the 1st one in a scalar context.
+When you call the method in
+an array context, it returns all the candidates got back, while it returns the 1st one in a scalar context.